 Peace Corps Paul D. Coverdell Fellowship Program Website

 What are the financial incentives associated with becoming a Coverdell Fellow at the University at Albany School of Public Health?

 While our Coverdell Fellows are required to pay regular tuition when enrolled as full-time students, they are eligible to have as many as nine hours of their overall internship credit requirement waived in recognition of their Peace Corps service and/or other public health work experience.
-This translates into a savings of up to $3,699 for in-state students and $6,885 for out-of-state students (based on 2013-2014 graduate tuition cost figures).
+In addition to the tuition benefit associated with an internship credit wavier, our fellow are eligible to receive additional support through graduate assistantships and scholarship awards.

 Upon successful completion of their Peace Corps Service, returned volunteers can be awarded one year of noncompetitive eligibility (NCE) for selection for federal employment.
 Returned Peace Corps Volunteers who are accepted into participating Coverdell Fellows Programs may, at the hiring agency's prerogative, have their noncompetitive eligibility status extended up to three years from their Close of Service date (if they remain enrolled as full-time students).